boleszek/LFP_Sonification/README.md

 * load video (`.mp4`) and sound (`.aiff`) files
 * make any adjustments necessary to sync the sounds to the video, then write to `.mp4` file

-Alternatively, you could use [FFmpeg](https://ffmpeg.org/) instead of ScreenFlow to add the sound to the video.
+Alternatively, you could use [FFmpeg](https://ffmpeg.org/) instead of ScreenFlow to add the sound to the video in a single command.
 This has advantage of being more automated, but disadvantage of not being able to do manual tweaks if needed.
 Example of how to use FFmpeg is below
 ```
 ffmpeg -i '/LFP_Sonification/gamma_theta_peaks_40fps.mp4' -i '/Users/username/Music/SuperCollider Recordings/kick_hat_correct_binning_13s.aiff' -c:v copy -c:a aac /LFP_Sonification/synced_videos/sonified_lfp.mp4
 ```

 # Data Source
 Data for this project were recorded from rats by graduate students in the [Kay lab](https://kaylab.uchicago.edu/) at the University of Chicago.